Skip to content

 Many research funders specify that a DMP must be submitted with any grant application.
 They may provide a template, and/or set specific terms and conditions for the preservation and distribution of your data.
 Check your target funder's data management policy before you start preparing a DMP.

-University of Hull staff should contact the Research and Innovation Development Team (RIDteam) for expert advice and assistance with idea generation and all aspects of a grant application.
+University of Hull staff should contact the Pre-Award Support Team for expert advice and assistance with idea generation and all aspects of a grant application.

-1. Sign In with your institutional credentials (University of Hull).
+1. Sign In with your institutional credentials: select University of Hull, and create an account if prompted.

 2. The DMPOnline Dashboard allows you to view completed plans which have been shared by other Hull researchers.